 Staff and facilities

-The department is staffed by two full time teachers.
-There are two main computer suites which are part of the school wide network.
+The department is staffed by two full time teachers and one part time teacher.
+There are three main computer suites which are part of the school wide network.
 Each suite has a set of large-screen computers, interactive whiteboard and colour printing facilities.
-Headphones, graphics tablets and BBC MicroBit computers are also available in each suite.
+Screen sharing software is used in all suites to ensure pupils can clearly see demonstrations.

 Subject time per 10-day cycle

-- 1st and 2nd Year – two lessons plus homework
+- First and Second Year – two lessons plus homework

-- 3rd Year (optional) – three lessons plus homework
+- Third Year (optional) – three lessons plus homework

 First and Second Year Computer Science is taught in form groups of around 25 pupils.
-In the 3rd year and GCSE groups are usually kept to the maximum size of approximately 20 pupils.
+In the Third Year and GCSE groups are usually kept to the maximum size of approximately 15 pupils.

 Computer Science in the Lower School